p1rkr41n/teamvietdev/-S-AfterInstallLinux/Readme.txt

 @author: -S-TeaM
-You can install somethings with Sbegin.txt or Sextend.txt (SAIOInstall.txt =  Sbegin.txt + Sextend.txt).
+You can install somethings with Sbegin.txt or Sextend.txt (SAIOInstall.txt =  Sbegin.txt + Sextend.txt) for amd64.
 1. You should download all file in a folder.
 2.How to run:
 Run Terminal in this folder